 - For the higher route into Hastings, cutting out the ascents and descents of the coast route (but also missing out on some fine scenery), turn right at the crosspaths.
 Follow a path across fields, to eventually emerge onto a track, which later becomes a quiet road, passing a caravan site.
 Once you get to the outskirts of Hastings, with suburban houses on your right, look out for a left fork which the 1066 Walk Hastings Link follows to take you over a headland and down into the old town, with fine views.

-- For the diversion to the cafe of Hastings Country Park visitor centre (under construction in August 2020), adding 230 metres to the walk, and also to end the walk by taking the bus from Fairlight, turn left at the crosspaths in paragraph 36 and in 150 metres pass through two kissing gates.
+- For the diversion to Fairlight for the Grumpy Cook Cafe and Coastguard Cafe, adding 230 metres and 600 metres to the walk respectively, and also to end the walk by taking the bus from Fairlight, turn left at the crosspaths in paragraph 36 and in 150 metres pass through two kissing gates.
 60 metres after these, fork left onto a more minor path which winds through a former quarry area.
 After a flat open area the path narrows and after some bends you come to steps going upwards.
 Beyond these the path forks.
 The left fork is the one you want, not the right.
 This brings you up to a broad path between fields, and then in 150 metres to a road with a car park nearby.
-The visitor centre is being built on the left here.
-To get the 101 bus, turn left past the visitor centre and in 30 metres fork right up a path which almost immediately becomes a suburban road.
-In 350 metres this brings you to a T-junction with a main road.
+The visitor centre with the Grumpy Cook Cafe is to the left here.
+For the Coastguard Cafe turn left past the visitor centre and in 30 metres fork right up a path which almost immediately becomes a suburban road.
+In 150 metres the cafe is on the right.
+Staying on the road, in another 200 metres you come to a T-junction with a main road.
 The bus stop for buses to Hastings is on this side of the main road and to Rye on the opposite side.
-To continue the walk from the Hastings Country Park visitor centre, follow the minor road seaward (that is, turning right from the path between fields that you came up) to join the coast path just beyond a set of cottages and a radar station.
+To continue the walk after lunch or tea from the Coastguard Cafe, return down the road to Hastings Country Park visitor centre, and then follow the minor road seaward (that is, turning left on the road in front of the visitor centre if coming from the Coastguard Cafe, and turning right on it if coming out of the visitor centre) to join (and turn right onto) the coast path just beyond a set of cottages and a radar station.
 Continue with paragraph 41 below.